msullivan/rmc-compiler/README.md

    If you have the master branch installed instead of opt, we can use that too, at the cost of performance: pass --disable-z3-opt to ./configure.

+   To disable the SMT backend, pass --disable-z3 to ./configure.

 Installing